 For nearly an hour then, Joy looks set to supplant American Hustle as Russell’s biggest snafu, but thanks to the concerted efforts of Jennifer Lawrence and a significantly charming bit of work from Bradley Cooper things just about sail through.
 While Joy flounders in domestic settings, it soars when it narrows focus to its titular character.
 Lawrence is as eminently watchable as ever here.
 We feel her grit and determination, and as such she carries us through the rockier scenes.
 Getting invested in her ambition becomes a no-brainer.
 The film reaches its peak when she takes her product to QVC in the hopes of getting it on the air.

 It is here, in the middle of the film, that you can see what a good director Russell is when he’s focused.
 He presents the shopping channel workspace as a wonderland for Joy, and it’s genuinely fascinating to encounter.
 Cooper and Lawrence have a forgone chemistry which crackles once again, and everything seems like it might work out for the movie.
-Unfortunately, it’s merely a diamond in the rough, and by the end Russell’s back to piling in awkward gimmicks and labored family arguments in order to round out his story.
+Unfortunately, it’s merely a diamond in the rough, and by the end Russell’s back to piling in awkward gimmicks and laboured family arguments in order to round out his story.
 Again Lawrence helps us rise above the dross, and her scenes sans family toward the end buoy things back up some, but the damage has been done.
 Throw in a ham-fisted flash-forward that feels painfully out-of-place and there’s your movie.
 Do you feel satisfied?

-Yeah, I’m a bit of a skeptic when it comes to Russell, but I genuinely want to see great work from him again.
+Yeah, I’m a bit of a sceptic when it comes to Russell, but I genuinely want to see great work from him again.
 Joy isn’t going to be the movie that turns those tables.
 The story here is interesting enough without all the cluttered distractions that have been hung from it.
 Less would’ve been so much more in this case.
 Or, at the very least, some sense of unity between the scenes.
 As it stands, this is a half-good picture hampered by so much distracting clutter.